 Many students choose to rent privately near the college.
 Students live in areas such as Wimbledon, Raynes Park, Tooting and Streatham.
-If you need help or support while you find your new home take a look at our accommodation advice about renting privately.
+Have a look at UAL Accommodation if you need help or support while you find your new home.

 The local area

 Wimbledon College of Arts is close to the expansive green spaces of Wimbledon Common and Richmond Park yet only 15 minutes by train to central London.